mzhekova97/guidelines/README.md

     ```

 * #### Maintain the Workspace

-    *  Push the Repos in the workspace

-    * Tag the Repos in the workspace

-    * Update the Repos in the workspace
+    * Update the Repos in the workspace: If the repos in the workspace have been updated in the remote, you simply need to follow the command to update them locally:
+        ```
+        cd ~/workspace/ros/5G_sky_ws
+        vcs import src < .rosinstall
+        ```

+    * Tag the Repos in the workspace: Instead of using master branch in your.rosinstall file you can take advantage of git tags.
+For example, instead of using `master` branch in your `.rosinstall` file for the `5G_sky_bringup` repo, you can use a specific version or a commit.
+You can create a version for a repo like `5G_sky_bringup` using the following commands:
+        ```
+        roscd 5G_sky_bringup
+        catkin_prepare_release
+        ```